shuoyangd/meerkat/README.md

 # meerkat

-This repository will allow you to reproduce the results in our WMT 2019 paper *Saliency-driven Word Alignment Interpretation for Neural Machine Translation*.
+This repository will allow you to reproduce the results in our WMT 2019 paper [Saliency-driven Word Alignment Interpretation for Neural Machine Translation](https://arxiv.org/pdf/1906.10282.pdf).

-As most research codebase nowadays, the pipeline for the experiments described in our paper is awfully long.
+As most research paper nowadays, the pipeline for the experiments described in our paper is awfully long.
 Hence, to foster easy and reliable reproduction of results, we'll be heavily relying on [ducttape](https://github.com/jhclark/ducttape).

 #### What is this ducttape thing?